HTUTKHANT/CP-3402/Week-7.md

 # Estimated Hours

-Estimated more than 2 hours.
-It takes more than 1 hour to familiar with how to use Slack.
+Estimated more than 3 hours.

 # Content Insights

-This week one is to familiar with the use of Slack and how to control the team by using it.
+This week pratical is to build the suitable website for the assessment.
+So, i learn how to write more about php code and functions from vedios and websites.
+Tehn, i change some of the codes which are shown by the leacturer and add more suitable one to make basic for this week.

 # Career/Employability/Learning Insights